 - National Forest Adventure Pass

 California requires a current and valid hunting license to hunt in San Diego County.
 In addition to a hunting license, certain areas on the forest may require a Forest Adventure Pass.
 Passes can be purchased at local Forest Service offices or National Forest Adventure Pass vendors.
 For additional information, you can contact your local Forest Service office.

 In order to bring home any bird or mammal, physical possession of California state hunting license is required.
 It is common for rangers to check for licenses when leaving a hunting zone, so it is wise to be prepared to show it upon request.
 Guns and other equipment used for hunting must also be shown upon request.
 In addition to a hunting license, state and federal duck stamps are required to take home migratory waterfowl and an upland game bird stamp is required to take home pheasants, turkey, doves, pigeon, snipe, grouse, quail, partridge and chukar.

 National Forest lands are often surrounded and intertwined with private land in California.
 Unless granted permission to hunt on private land, be careful to remain on National Forest lands during your hunting activities.
-Heavy fines may be incurred if a firearm is brought onto private property unlawfully.
+Heavy fines and/or police support may be incurred if a firearm is brought onto private property unlawfully.
 Information on where to hunt and trails to use for entry to remote areas of the forest can be obtained from a local Forest Service office.

 When and Where to Hunt Near San Diego

 The Cleveland National Forest is open to bird and game hunting.
 Dates for the 2019-2020 season are as follows:

 Nov 9 – Dec 8 2019, Mar 28 – May 3,